Edit Blog Post

 avoid the worst of the spiders and snakes while constantly pursued by the zombie-like advance of a million hungry leeches.
 Still, at least you can outrun a leech, unlike the sort of bug you normally pick up in Kathmandu.

-I find this duplicity of claims all too common in the tourist world; I swear I’ve personally visited at least 25
+I find this duplicity of claims all too common in the tourist scene; I swear I’ve personally visited at least 25 of

 And it turned out our early starts were doubly important these days, as in the couple of years since our last trip Mother Nature had started to catch up with me, casting her wicked spells on my physique: in short, I’d turned into something of a plodder.
 The hare of yesteryear had been replaced by a wise-old tortoise, who’d come to realize that slow and steady was often the better way round here.
 For the confused Americans among you, I am of course referring to a turtle, although personally I’ve always been a little confused about the fable of the turtle and the hare, as surely the hare would quickly drown.